A block Recycled GMRES method with investigations into aspects of solver performance: Background

+As high-performance computing architectures continue to evolve, the cost of floating point computations has decreased dramatically when compared to the cost of data movement; this effects both algorithm performance and power consumption costs.
+See, e.g., \cite{Shalf.Dosanjh.Morrison.11} for further discussion and \cite{Boman.Higgins.Szyld.23} for an analysis of how the block size influences the performance.
+Metrics such as the amount of data moved and the efficiency of cache reuse have become more important measures of algorithm performance than simply counting floating point operations; see, e.g., \cite{H.2010,MHDY.2009}. \emph{Arithmetic intensity} (i.e., the amount of computation done per unit of memory accessed) is an effective quantification of how well a particular algorithm can perform in the HPC context.

-Metrics such as amount of data moved and efficiency of cache reuse become more important measures of algorithm performance than simply counting floating point operations; see, e.g., \cite{H.2010,MHDY.2009}.
-For example, in the dense linear algebra setting, it has been shown that BLAS-3 matrix-matrix operations (such as multiplying a dense matrix times a block of vectors) demonstrate superior performance over BLAS-2 matrix-vector operations when measured in terms of these data-related metrics.
-In the sparse linear algebra setting, the dominant operation of most Krylov subspace methods for the case $p = 1$ is a sparse matrix-vector multiplication, and in block Krylov subspace methods this is replaced with a sparse matrix-vector multiplication where the block of vectors is often dense.
-It has been shown that this sparse block operation also demonstrates superior performance to its non-block counterparts in data-related metrics \cite{BDJ.2006,H.2010}.
-Given this observation, it is reasonable to develop block recycling methods, and to explore their application to block systems and systems with a single right-hand side augmented with additional vectors not arising from the problem.
-This will grow the search space more rapidly.
+For example, in the dense linear algebra setting, it was shown that level-3 \blas matrix-matrix operations (such as multiplying a dense matrix times a block of vectors) demonstrate superior performance over level-2 \blas matrix-vector operations when measured in terms of arithmetic intensity.
+In the sparse linear algebra setting, the dominant operation of most Krylov subspace methods for the case $p = 1$ is a sparse matrix-vector multiplication, and in block Krylov subspace methods this is replaced with a sparse matrix-matrix multiplication (which in this context means a sparse matrix multiplied times a block of vectors, which is often dense).
+It was shown that this sparse block operation also demonstrates superior performance to its non-block counterparts in data-related metrics \cite{BDJ.2006,H.2010}.
+It is known from theory and observation that block Krylov methods converge in fewer iterations than their single-vector counterparts (and at a minimum can do no worse).
+The superiority of performance when applying a sparse matrix to a block of $p$ vectors when compared to $p$ single-vector matrix-vector products (in terms of time and data-movement measurements) is clear, especially on modern and emerging architectures; cf.~\cite{Boman.Higgins.Szyld.23} and \Cref{section.small-experiments}.

+Given this observation, it is reasonable to consider a block version of \gmres with recycling to leverage both the algorithmic and hardware advantages, and to explore their application to block systems and systems with a single right-hand side.
+The extension of \gcrodr and other such methods to the block setting is a natural one to make.
+This paper describes the development of the block \gcrodr high-performance implementation \cite{PS.GCRODR-Code.2011} in the \belos package of the \trilinos project \cite{2011a}.
+Based upon this code, the authors of \cite{GiraudJingXiang:2022:1} have extended this method to the flexible preconditioning setting and treat the issue of inexact block Krylov subspace breakdown thoroughly.
+Other such methods have also been extended to the block setting; see, e.g., \cite{Darnell2008,MZL.2014}.
+Based on the original implementation in \trilinos \cite{PS.GCRODR-Code.2011}, other authors have refined the block \gcrodr algorithm to make the HPC implementation more effective; see, e.g.,~\cite{AudibertGirardonHaddarJolivet:2023:1,JolivetTournier:2016:1}.